augustoocch/challenge-mp/README.md

 ## Setup Instructions

 1. Clone the repository
-2. Configure environment variables for MongoDB, Redis, Kafka, and Prometheus.
+2. Deploy docker-compose elements of kafka, prometheus, and redis.
-3. Deploy using Kubernetes following the instructions in `deployment/k8s/`.
+3. Configure environment variables the microservices to run and connect to the kafka, redis and prometheus instances.

 ---